cpeditor/cpeditor/src/Widgets/README.md

 # Widgets

-This folder contains the custom widgets that editor uses.
+This directory contains custom widgets that editor uses.
-It usually involves code that extends one of Qt widgets.
+It usually involves code that extends one of Qt widgets or encapsulates Qt widgets to create complex containers or widget groups.

 **All code in this directory should be under Widgets namespace**.

----

-> Chinese translation below this line

----

-> Russian translations below this line